ronakupadhyaya/Horizons-week-04/day2/yelp/README.md

 > ⚠️ **Warning**: You will be changing the schema for a user significantly in the next Part (Connecting Users).
 Remember to dump your existing users from this Part before testing your website in the next.

-To test our routes, lets make a register and login .hbs file.
-These two handlebar files should be basic forms in which users should be able to register for an account using our MongoDb.
-When testing register, make sure the correct information is stored in MongoDB!!!
-Finally, lets check that our `LocalStrategy` worked!
-Let's try to log in, firstly with an incorrect username+password combination.
-Next, let's try with the correct combination.
-Did it work?
-If yes yay!
-If not, you should make sure you implemented your `LocalStrategy` *exactly* as we have above!

 That’s it!
-There’s nothing to code in this part - just getting familiar with your code.
+There’s nothing else to code in this part - just make sure to get familiar with your code.
-Get ready to dive in and create more models and properties to build out the rest of Twitter!
+Now, get ready to dive in and create more models and properties to build out the rest of Twitter!

 ## Step 1: Connecting Users 🙇
 Now we’ll be adding more properties to our users in our database model to give them followers and tweets.
 Notice how we are *not* providing you with the typical scaffolding for each route!